Lundquist = Entrepreneurship

 • Entrepreneurship at the undergraduate and MBA levels are among our fastest-growing concentrations

-• Entrepreneurship minor—launched in 2017—is now one of the largest minors on campus—150 students
+• Our entrepreneurship minor—launched in 2017—is now one of the largest minors on campus—150 students

 • Accounting majors can now add a concentration in entrepreneurship